Hubble discovers spiral stars that provide a ‘window’ into the early universe

 “We have several models that make predictions, and some of these predictions are contradictory.
 We want to determine what regulates star formation because these are the laws we also need to understand what we see in the early universe.”

-The Small Magellanic Cloud, which includes NGC 346, is located only 200,000 light-years from Earth, which means astronomers are seeing younger light from distant galaxies that could reveal the early universe.
+The Small Magellanic Cloud, which includes NGC 346, is located only 200,000 light-years from Earth, which means astronomers are seeing younger light from distant galaxies that might reveal the early universe.
 However, the dwarf galaxy is similar to the early galaxies in other respects.

 The Small Magellanic Cloud has a simpler chemical composition than the Milky Way, just like the early galaxies that had not yet been enriched with heavier elements by successive generations of stars that transformed into a supernova, exploded and seeded space with the elements formed during their lifetime.
 Because of this simple chemistry, stars in the Small Magellanic Cloud are hotter and burn in fuel more quickly than stars in the Milky Way, meaning they age faster than stars in our galaxy.